930 Poydras: Details

 The ground floor and parking garage elevators lead to the 9th floor and another set of elevators from the 9th floor leads to the residential units.
 All common tenant amenities are located on the double-height 9th floor, which includes a coffee bar and movie screening lounge inside as well as an outdoor pool and covered fitness center.
-The narrow pool has a tiered-seating pool deek.
+The narrow pool has a tiered-seating pool deck.
 There are five two-story townhouses on the south side of the building with direct pool deck access.
 The 9th floor atrium lobby and its communal spaces are intended to be a social space reminiscent of the French Quarter courtyard, according to Dumez.
 In addition to the gathering space, the continuous skin from parking to residences, has been critically acclaimed.
-The design has won numerous awards, and Eskew+Dumez+Ripple won the American Institute of Architects 2014 Architecture Firm Award.
+The design has won numerous awards, and EskewDumezRipple won the American Institute of Architects 2014 Architecture Firm Award.

 It was funded based on Congressional incentives intended to promote recovery.
 Design and construction were expedited to meet the December 2009 sunset clause, that required that the building begin service by December 31, 2009.
 The financing combined tax credits and Gulf Opportunity Zone incentives according to a February 2009 story in The Times-Picayune by Kate Moran, while a January 2009 story in The Times-Picayune by Robert Travis Scott claimed that the GO Zone bonds were not used when an alternate funding source was found.
 Although the first tenants did not take full occupancy until March 2010 and 100% occupancy of the 250 apartments was not achieved until July 2010, partial temporary occupancy was granted just before the deadline.
 The building is financed by Federal and state new-market tax credits for the garage and United States Department of Housing and Urban Development's 221(d)(4) loans for the apartment residences.